-While some of us are gradually learning about the environmental degradation and human rights abuses caused by the global fashion industry, many people remain unaware that their clothes may be contributing to the climate crisis and human exploitation.
+Although some of us are gradually learning about the environmental degradation and human rights abuses caused by the global fashion industry, many people remain unaware that their clothes may be contributing to the climate crisis and human exploitation.

-The ugly truth is that the garment industry is one of the largest carbon polluters on the planet, and one of the greatest producers of waste, including toxic chemicals that permeate the environment and worker communities.
+The ugly truth is that the garment industry is one of the largest carbon polluters on the planet and one of the greatest producers of waste, including toxic chemicals that permeate the environment and worker communities.

 According to UNEP, the United Nations Environment Programme, an estimated 92 million tonnes of textiles waste is created each year globally, which means the equivalent of a rubbish truck full of clothes ends up on landfill sites every second.